Small cell lung cancer risk factors

-But those who use marijuana tend to smoke fewer marijuana cigarettes in a day or week than the amount of tobacco consumed by cigarette smokers.
-For example, a light smoker may smoke half of a pack (10 cigarettes) a day, but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
-In one study, most people who smoked marijuana did so 2 to 3 times per month.
+Those who use marijuana tend to smoke fewer marijuana cigarettes in a day or week than the amount of tobacco consumed by cigarette smokers.
 The lesser amount smoked would make it harder to see an impact on lung cancer risk.

 Talc and talcum powder

 Talc is a mineral that in its natural form may contain asbestos.
 Some studies have suggested that talc miners and millers might have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
-But other studies of talc miners have not found an increase in lung cancer rate.
+But other studies have not found an increase in lung cancer rate.

 Talcum powder is made from talc.
-By law since 1973, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
-The use of cosmetic talcum powder has not been found to increase the risk of lung cancer.
+By law since the 1970s, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
+The use of cosmetic talcum powder has not been found to increase lung cancer risk.

 Last Medical Review: 02/22/2016